danreedy/acts_as_temporary/README.md

 ## Installation

-This project is distributed as a gem and it should be as simple as adding the following line to your **Gemfile**
+This project is distributed as a gem and it should be as simple as adding the following line to your **Gemfile**.

     gem 'acts_as_temporary', '~> 0.0.1'

+You'll need to copy and run the migration from the engine.

+    $ cd _/your/rails/app_
+    $ rake acts_as_temporary_engine:install:migrations
+    $ rake db:migrate

 ## Configuration